Background pattern

 If you use more Dentispray than you should

-The signs of overdose may be: blue discoloration of the skin, slurred speech, numbness, unsteady gait, blurred or double vision, dizziness, excitement, or convulsions, ringing in the ears, increased sweating.
-Blood pressure may also decrease.
+Signs of overdose may be: bluish discoloration of the skin, slurred speech, numbness, staggering gait, blurred or double vision, dizziness, excitement, or convulsions, ringing in the ears, increased sweating.
+It may also decrease blood pressure.

-In case of overdose or accidental ingestion, consult a doctor immediately or go to a medical center or call the Toxicological Information Service (phone 91 562 04 20), indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult a doctor immediately or go to a medical center or call the Toxicology Information Service (telephone 91 562 04 20), indicating the medication and the amount ingested.

-During the period of use of benzocaine, the following adverse effects have occurred whose frequency has not been established with precision:
+During the period of use of benzocaine, the following side effects have occurred, whose frequency could not be established with precision:

 Burning sensation in the mouth.